Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Recursive utility with path-dependent financial items

 \subsection{The individual optimization problem}

 In this section, as previously mentioned, we assume that each agent-$i$ engages in self-financing trading using the money-market account and the risky stock, while also spending some cash at the beginning of each period.
 Moreover, they receive a stochastic endowment at each time $t_n, 1\leq n\leq N$.
 Thus the wealth of the agent-$i$, $(X^i_n:=X^i(t_n))_{n=0}^N$, follows the dynamics: \be \ee where $X_0^i=\xi_i$.
 Recall that $R_n:=\wt{R}_n-\exp(r\Del)$.
 Here, $c_n^i , 0\leq n\leq N-1$ denotes the cash spending at $t_n$.
 For the scaling purposes in the discrete-time model, this value is defined such that the actual cash used is $c_n^i \Del$. $g_n(\bS^n,Y_n,Z_n^i), 1\leq n\leq N$ is the stochastic endowment (i.e., income originating from the agent's other business lines) paid at $t_n$, which is dependent on the stock-price trajectory $\bS^n$ in addition to the common and the idiosyncratic shocks $(Y_n, Z_n^i)$.
 Since we do not restrict $g_n$ to be positive, it can also represent incremental liability incurred at $t_n$ when negative.
-As discussed in Remark~\ref{rem-F} concerning the terminal liability, the ability of our framework to incorporate such a term is crucial for developing realistic models of financial firms.

 We suppose that the $(\calf^{0,i}_{t_n})_{n=0}^N$-adapted process of utilities $(U_n^i)_{n=0}^N$ is defined recursively by \be \ee with the terminal condition \be U_N^i:=X_N^i-F(\bS^N,Y_N,Z_N^i). \nn \ee Here, $F(\bS^N, Y_N,Z_N^i)$ denotes the terminal liability as in the last section, but now dependent on the price trajectory $\bS^N$.
 Each agent-$i$ is supposed to solve the optimization problem \be \sup_{(\phi_n^i,c_n^i)_{n=0}^{N-1}\in \mbb{A}^i} U^i_0, \ee over the admissible space defined by \be \mbb{A}^i:=\bigl\{(\phi_n^i, c_n^i)_{n=0}^{N-1}: (\phi_n^i, c_n^i) \text{ is an $\calf_n^{0,i}$-measurable $\mbb{R}^2$-valued random variable} \bigr\}. \nn \ee For simplicity, we do not restrict $(c_n^i)$ to non-negative values.
 One may interpret negative spending as positive income from costly labor for the corresponding period.